jc21/docker-registry-ui/README.md

 ## TODO

 - Add pagination to Repositories, currently only 300 images will be fetched
-- Add support for registry authentication mechanisms
+- Add support for token based registry authentication mechanisms